aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-lines/_index.md

 A: Yes, Aspose.Imaging for .NET is compatible with .NET Core, making it suitable for cross‑platform development.

 **Q: Is there a free trial version of Aspose.Imaging for .NET available?**
-A: Yes, you can try out Aspose.Imaging for .NET by downloading the free trial from [here](https://releases.aspose.com/).
+A: Yes, you can try out Aspose.Imaging for .NET by downloading the free trial from the [Aspose.Imaging free trial download page](https://releases.aspose.com/).

 ## Conclusion